 Most people naturally assume that jewelry would be a type of asset that you are not allowed to keep when filing for bankruptcy protection, particularly if you have a large amount of jewelry or if you own items that are worth a substantial sum of money.
 But contrary to what most people think, jewelry is actually one type of asset that of which you are able to keep a large amount when you file if you live in San Diego.
 In most cases, you can keep more jewelry than cars, trucks, or other vehicles.
 If you live in another state, this may not (and frequently will not0 be the case.
 This article is limited to a discussion of the jewelry exemption under California law.

 For San Diego bankruptcy filers, in order to determine what property you can keep you must select from a set of exemptions, either the California set or the Federal set (more precisely, California’s set of federal-like exemptions.)
-As of April 2019, the California exemptions allow you to keep $8,725 worth of jewelry.
-This amount remains the same for the 2020 calendar year, and will next be updated April 2022.
+For 2021, the California exemptions allow you to keep $8,725 worth of jewelry.
+This amount remains the same for the 2021 calendar year, and will next be updated April 2022.
 The Federal exemptions provide for a $1,750 jewelry exemption plus you can apply the much larger wildcard exemption to protect jewelry.